ramsey/php-rfcs/README.md

 ------------

 Because a wiki is a terrible place to keep track of RFCs and changes to RFCs.
+This is for me; it's not intended to replace the wiki.

 I plan to expand on these tools to convert the RFCs into Markdown or reStructuredText.
 My goal is to automate these conversions to keep them